mazurdv/udacity-p03/README.md

 Should you need to restart the game - just clicke "Restart Game" on the top of the play screen

-Every time the game is restarted both the player and bugds are positioned randomnly at different places of the screen
+Every time the game is restarted both the player and bugs are positioned randomly at different places of the screen

 #### License & Copyrigt